Finding native plants

 Seed exchanges / Plant exchanges

-Most of our chapters provide an opportunity for seed and plants exchanges.
-Many chapters set aside a regular time for this as part of their monthly meetings.
+Most of our chapters provide an opportunity for seed and plants exchange.
+Some chapters set aside a regular time for this as part of their monthly meetings.
 In all chapters there is opportunity to make informal contacts with other members who have an interest in exchanging plants or seeds.
 See the Chapter tab to find a chapter near you.

 Additionally many of the participants in our NPSOT-NPAT Yahoo!
 Group are interested in exchanging plants or seeds.
 Post an enquiry there to find seeds or plants you are looking for.